 Application on Potted Indoor Plants

-Indoor plants are almost always potted.
-These plants can only get their required nutrients from the limited area of the soil.
-They do not have the advantage that outdoor plants have, where extra organic matter is constantly layered into the soil to provide more nutrients.
-Potted plants should usually be fertilized annually.
-However, urea is a component of a strong acid, uric acid, and is still slightly caustic even after processing.
-Urea should be diluted to at least half distillation and the soils should be well watered after application.
+Urea is a component of a strong acid, uric acid, and is still slightly caustic even after processing.
+Urea should be diluted to at least half distillation, and the soils should be well watered after application when used as indoor plant fertilizer.
 A good use of urea is in foliar sprays, where the plant can immediately use what it needs and the rest evaporates.